 About This Course

 This course is designed for students who have learned fundamental Java programming knowledges and skills and yearn to further solidify their learning and sharpen programming skills.
-The course will teacher more advanced Java topics, with an emphasis on hands-on practices and projects.
+The course will teach more advanced Java topics, with an emphasis on hands-on practices and projects.
 It will prepare students to be more confident and successful in the AP Computer Science A course, or the USACO Bronze course.

 Students should possess beginner level Java knowledge and skills.
 A suitable student should have successfully completed our Fundamental Java Programming course or equivalent.

 Students should be familiar and comfortable with the following basic Java language concepts: